ezsystems/commerce-documentation/docs/guide/product_description/content_and_commerce.md

 ## Embed a product

-If product data are stored in eZ, products or product slider can be embedded in all kind of text elements (it has to be a rich text field) e.g. in article, news, blog posts and events.
+If product data is stored in regular content, products or product slider can be embedded in all kinds of RichText Fields (e.g. in articles, news, blog posts and events).

-The text floats around the product box.
-This allows to place or advertise products directly in all kinds of rich text fields attractively.

 ![](img/image2018-7-11_19-44-51.png)

-If products are stored in eContent and/or a PIM system a product silder can be embedded in all kind of text elements by using the element "Product card" (it has to be a rich text field) e.g. in article, news, blog posts and events.
+If products are stored in eContent and/or a PIM system, a product slider can be embedded in all RichText Field (e.g. in articles, news, blog posts and events) by using the element "Product card".
 With eContent it is not possible to embed a single product.

 ![](img/Productslider_inText.png)

 ## Embed an article

-If product data are stored in eZ an article or blog post, news or event can also be embedded in a product detail description.
+If product data is stored in regular content, an article or blog post, news or event can also be embedded in product detail description.

 ![](img/embed_article.png)